 Improved guidance about the public sector Member Licences

-Have a look the licensing guidance and see what the PSMA and OSMA Member Licences enable in support of their public sector task and how the members can interact with other organisations and citizens.
+Have a look at the licensing guidance to see what the PSMA and OSMA Member Licences enable in support of their public sector task, and how the members can interact with other organisations and citizens.

 Not a member?

 To date, over 3,600 organisations have joined the PSMA and around 100 organisations are now members of the OSMA.
 These include local authorities, district councils, health departments, national park authorities, emergency services and many other public sector bodies.

 Download a list of PSMA members here (updated 28/05/2014)